cksystemsteaching/selfie/README.md

 Apparently, the heap initially ends (and starts) at `0x12000` which we remember in the data segment at `0x11000`.
 In our example, that is actually the only information stored in the data segment since there are no global variables, string literals, and big integers in `count.c`.
 In other words, the data segment always contains at least one machine word at the end that stores the address of the end of the heap, instead of using, say, a register for that.
 In `selfie.c` that machine word is referred to as the (hidden) global variable `_bump` which is always there even if there are no other global variables.
 The full details of heap management are explained in the programming and tools chapters.

 In sum, our memory layout is determined by the `gp` register which marks the end of the data segment, the `sp` register which marks the start of the stack segment, and the machine word referred to as `_bump` which marks the end of the heap segment.
-The registers `gp` and `sp` are are sufficient to find everything in memory while the machine word `_bump` is sufficient to manage the heap.
+The registers `gp` and `sp` are sufficient to find everything in memory while the machine word `_bump` is sufficient to manage the heap.

 Before going into the details of the `ld` instruction, we present the official RISC-V ISA specification of the `sd` instruction.
 Unlike the `addi` and `lui` instructions, `sd` does not require a destination register `rd` but instead two source registers `rs1` and `rs2` where `rs2` contains the value to be stored in memory at address `rs1 + imm`:

 `sd rs2,imm(rs1)`: `memory[rs1 + imm] = rs2; pc = pc + 4` with `-2^11 <= imm < 2^11`

-Similar to `addi`, the 12-bit immediate value `imm` is sign-extended to 64 bits before doing anything else.
+Similar to `addi`, the 12-bit immediate value `imm` is first sign-extended to 64 bits.
 Then, the CPU calculates `rs1 + imm` to prepare for storing the value of `rs2`.
 Finally, the CPU stores that value in memory at address `rs1 + imm` and then moves on to the next instruction.

 The `sd` instruction is encoded according to the so-called *S-Format* which is again different than the I-Format of the `addi` and the U-Format of the `lui` instruction.
 Similar to the I-Format, the S-Format encodes three parameters, a 12-bit immediate value and two registers.
 Unlike the I-Format, however, the S-Format uses the `rs2` parameter as source register, instead of `rd`: